-Over the gateway of Bodiam Castle can be seen a group of blazons (photograph below right).
-That to the left as viewed is of Wardedieu, central is that of Dalyngrigge and to the right is that of Radyngen.
-These are acknowledgements of the roots of his fortune acquired by marriages by himself and his own and his wife's forebears.
-These are shown (below left) with their probable heraldic colourings below.
-(Please note: depending on the source of information, the blazons of Wardedieu and Dalyngrigge may both or either have had a ground of Argent/white or Or/yellow.
-It is also possible that an earlier version of the Radyngen blazon bore ten martlets - with an extra top row of four - and may have had a acknowledgement to Edward Dalyndrigge's patron with whom by association he made another fortune at the expense of the French during the 100 years' war.
-Knollys first involvement was in Brittany during the Breton War of Succession, during which he was knighted.
+A further blazon can also be seen on the south gatehouse for some reason displayed rotated left.
+It lies between two blank shields (which may have once been painted).
+This is of Robert Knolles or Knollys.
+This will have been an acknowledgement to Edward Dalyndrigge's patron with whom by association he made another fortune at the expense of the French during the 100 years' war.20 21 Knollys first involvement was in Brittany during the Breton War of Succession, during which he was knighted.
 Money was made from looting towns and cities of valuables and taking hostages for ransom, as well as taking ransoms for not looting cities such as Auxerre.
-He went on to raise an army in 1370 which rampaged across northern France, but he was then formally disgraced in 1372.
-Dalyngrigge had joined one of his mercenary 'dogs of war' Free Companies pillaging France, continuing to pillage even between more regular hostilities that observed some of the mediaeval rules of war.
+He went on to raise an army in 1370 which rampaged across northern France, but he was formally disgraced in 1372.
+Dalyngrigge had joined one of his mercenary 'dogs of war' so called 'Free Companies' pillaging France, continuing to pillage cruelly even between more regular hostilities that observed at least some of the mediaeval rules of war.